Leave a gift in your will

-We all need some help from the medical professional at some point in our lives.
+Addenbrooke’s began with a gift in a will – and now you can play a part in our wonderful history of care.
+We all need some help from the medical profession at some point in our lives.
 Whether it’s for a serious medical condition, a minor accident or the birth of our children.
 At these times we’d give anything for the very best medical care available.

 Help to deliver the very best care for generations to come.

 You don’t need to leave a fortune, or decide between Addenbrooke’s and your family, but anything you do leave will help to keep delivering the very best care to everyone who needs it – for generations to come.
 If you do choose, or have already chosen, to leave a gift in your will to Addenbrooke's, please let us know to help us plan for the future.

 It’s easier to leave a gift than you might think.

 A gift can be made simply by adding a Codicil to an existing will or alternatively you can make a new will.